 Furthermore, avoid swimming in areas that are prohibited or restricted for tourists, always follow your guide’s instructions and ask for further recommendations about specific sites.
 If you want to have an unforgettable experience in Galapagos, you must stay safe at all times!

 Pack Your Bags!

-It’s time to pack your bags and embark on the adventure of your life!
+It’s time to pack your bags and embark on the luxury family adventure of your life!
 It’s important to consider all of the tips above and do your due diligence regarding certain terms and conditions when travelling to remote and exotic locations.

 Helpful?
 Bookmark this page or save it to Pinterest for later!